wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 You won't be able to go back and change answers in previous questions answered.

-So someone may not need all 3 hours.
+Those who ace the test would get done before 3 hours.

 You need to pass 70% on <em>each</em> of the eight CISSP domains.
 Numbers below are counts of questions in the <a target="_blank" href="https://learning.oreilly.com/certifications/9780135955444/">OReilly/Pearson bank</a>: